yuyanchenglab/yuyanchenglab.github.io/research/index.md

 ---
 title: Research
 nav:
-  order: 1
+  order: 10
-  tooltip: Published works
+  tooltip: Software, datasets, and more
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-wrench" %}Research

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Neurons, among the longest living cells in the human body, undergo various stresses from normal aging to disease states.
+The central vision of our lab is to understand how neurons age, respond to degenerative insult and injury, and, critically, how they fail to self-repair.
+By dissecting the molecular and cellular events shaping neuronal functions after acute or chronic damage, we aim to inform potential therapeutics for neurodegenerative diseases and, more broadly, neural repair.

+Our primary approach integrates single-cell genomics and spatial transcriptomics with CRISPR-based genetic tools to profile and perturb neurons, including their cell-cell interactions with the environment during health and disease.
+Focusing on retinal and optic nerve degenerative disorders, our ultimate goal is to translate genomic findings to gene and cell therapies that can restore lost visual functions in human patients.

+{% include tags.html tags="publication, resource, website" %}

+{% include search-info.html %}

 {% include section.html %}

-## Highlighted
+## Featured

-{% include citation.html lookup="Open collaborative writing with Manubot" style="rich" %}
+{% include list.html component="card" data="projects" filters="group: featured" %}

 {% include section.html %}

-## All
+## More

-{% include search-box.html %}

-{% include search-info.html %}

-{% include list.html data="citations" component="citation" style="rich" %}
+{% include list.html component="card" data="projects" filters="group: " style="small" %}